 I’ve lived long enough to have watched the environmental community do an about face on the subject of real Christmas trees.
 A couple decades ago, I recall feeling guilty for the waste of cutting down a Christmas tree that would die at holiday’s end, when I could have bought a plastic poser that lasted some 10 dusty Christmases.
-It seemed as simple as planned obsolesence for the holidays.
+It seemed as simple as planned obsolescence for the holidays.
 How naive we all were then.
 Did we even know what a carbon footprint was?
 As the years have rolled by, we’ve all learned a lot—about carbon footprints, shopping local and the dangers of things like pvc and lead that we were so ignorant of before.

 I, for one, am grateful that the issue is cleared up.
-I’d sacrifice a lot for the enviornment, but heading out to chop a live tree down on a snowy day, or even to pick one out at a neighborhood lot, is a tradition I never want to go without.
-Thanks to both the National Christmas Tree Association and the Michigan Christmas Tree Associaiton for help with the below lists.
+I’d sacrifice a lot for the environment, but heading out to chop a live tree down on a snowy day, or even to pick one out at a neighborhood lot, is a tradition I never want to go without.
+Thanks to both the National Christmas Tree Association and the Michigan Christmas Tree Association for help with the below lists.

 10 Reasons to Buy a Real Christmas Tree for the Nothern Michigan Holidays